This kale pasta salad makes me smile every time I make it.

 In his famous novel, Remembrance of Things Past, Marcel Proust talked about how the aroma of a food (madeleines in his case) brought memories of his youth flooding back.
 As a parent, it’s not so much aromas as it is certain types of food or dishes that remind me of my kids.
 Whenever I make kale salad, I think of my daughter.
 Before she taught me to massage it with lemon juice, I just couldn’t imagine eating raw kale.
 Bitter stuff.
 Inedible in the extreme.
 Ah, what a difference this little tip makes.

 Although she claims no credit for it (having learned the “secret” from the boyfriend of a friend), I am reminded of her as I massage the kale leaves.
 I smile, pushing the cut lemon over the leaves and then rubbing them with my hands.
-This was one tip Mother Didn’t Know – and it’s a good thing I had a daughter who clued me into how delicious kale salad can be.
+This was one tip Mother Didn’t Know.
+Lucky for me, I had a daughter who clued me into how delicious kale salad can be.

 Truth be told, there was a dispute about the naming of this dish; my husband, true pastaholic that he is, thought it should be named Kale-Salad-with-Not-Enough-Pasta.